lucaguindani/n8n-nodes-bookstack/README.md

 ---
 ## Contributing
-To lunch a local instance, make sure Node 18+ is installed, then run the following from the root directory of the project.
+To lunch a local instance, make sure Node 20+ and pnpm 10+ are installed, then run the following from the root directory of the project.

 ```bash
 pnpm install